Date of Award

 Findings indicated that there exists a relationship among the Demographic Profile (nationality and age); Professional Profile (studying hospitality management); Organizational Profile (size of the property, rating by the Lebanese government, and chain affiliation); Managerial Competencies (Leadership, Technical: Administrative and External Governmental Influence, Technical: Front Desk, and Technical: Food and Beverage); and Exemplary Leadership practices of managers in the Lebanese lodging industry.
 Future research can explore the same relationship of managers in other industries in the country where different business environments exist as well as replication in other countries to further extend the body of knowledge of Leadership practices globally.

 Maraouch, Fadila, "Managerial Competencies and Exemplary Leadership in the Lodging Industry: An Empirical Study" (2013).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 157.